 Restriction can create a poor money mindset

 Severely restricting your spending can be really damaging to the way you think about money.
 Restricting your spending can lead to feelings of scarcity.
 You may even find yourself believing that you aren’t worthy of spending on yourself, or that you don’t deserve it when really, that couldn’t be further from the truth.
+It can even make you feel guilty even when you spend money you planned to spend.

 Restriction can cause you to lose steam on your financial goals